Three decades of sea turtle conservation on Aruba

 6. Data Collection & Research

 Every nest tells a story.
 Turtugaruba collects scientific data from each individual nest including temperature, depth, egg data, and genetics.
 Building a detailed picture of the health and behaviour of Aruba's sea turtle populations over time.
-We also deploy satellite trackers on nesting females, giving us, and the wider WIDECAST research network valuable insights into their movements across the Caribbean.
+We also deploy satellite trackers on nesting females, giving us, and the WIDECAST research network valuable insights into their movements across the Caribbean.

 Untitled design (14)